osniel993/e-commerce-app/README.md

 e-commerce-app
 =========

 A simple API that supports e-commerce related functionalities.
-It has a system of access to specific endpoints so that all users have permission to query the endpoints but only some can, for example, add or delete products.
+It has an access system to the endpoints so that all users have permission to query the endpoints but only some can, for example, add or delete products.

 # Getting started